Skip to Content

 3. The server validates your key and associates the request with your organization.

-4. If the key is missing, invalid, or expired, the API returns a 401 Unauthorized error.
+4. If the key is missing, invalid (unknown), or revoked, the API returns a 401 Unauthorized error.
+API keys do not expire.

 Header Format